Glencorse Barracks: History

 Although for a while it was a Military Prison, the facilities were little used between 1815 and 1875, when they were converted into a major infantry barracks at a cost of £30,000.
 Their creation took place as part of the Cardwell Reforms which encouraged the localisation of British military forces.
 The barracks became the depot for the two regular battalions and one militia battalion of the 1st Regiment of Foot (Royal Scots).
 Following the Childers Reforms, the regiment evolved to become the Royal Scots with its depot in the barracks in 1881.

 The barracks went on to become the regional centre for infantry training as the Lowland Brigade Depot in 1960.
 In 1970, following the formation of the Scottish Division, junior soldiers from the Lowland Brigade moved from Glencorse to Gordon Barracks, in Aberdeen.
 Adult Highland Brigade recruits moved from Gordon Barracks to The Scottish Division Depôt at Glencorse Barracks on the same day.

 Royal Scots corporal Andrew Walker killed three Army colleagues in a payroll robbery in the Pentland Hills, south of Edinburgh, in January 1985.
 He was jailed for life.
 All three were stationed in Glencorse barracks.

 The barracks closed in 2003 for a £60 million revamp.

 As part of the Future Force 2020 budgetary announcement in July 2011, RAF Kirknewton was to have been developed into a major Army base to host a Multi-Role Brigade with Glencorse Barracks being expanded.
 However plans to develop Kirknewton as an Army barracks were scrapped in March 2013.

 In November 2016 the Ministry of Defence announced that the site would close in 2032.
 However, it was subsequently announced in November 2021 that the barracks would not be closing due to the British Army's Future Soldier plans and more troops would be stationed in Scotland in general.

+Glencorse Barracks had 480 UK Armed Forces Service personnel based there at 1 January 2024.